datagovsg/flotilla-os/src/docs/usage-2-quick-start.md

 ---
-path: "/docs/quickstart"
+path: "/usage/quick-start"
-title: "Quickstart"
+title: "Quick Start"
-group: "quickstart"
+group: "usage"
-index: 1
+index: "2"
 ---
+## Quick Start

 ### Minimal Assumptions

-Before we can doing _anything_ there's some *prerequistes* that must be met.
+Before we can do _anything_ there's some *prerequistes* that must be met.

 1. Flotilla by default uses AWS.
 You must have an AWS account and the credentials available to you in a way that standard AWS tools can access.
 That is, the standard credential provider chain.
 This means one of:
 	1. Environment variables
 	2. A shared credentials file
 	3. IAM role
-2. Flotilla does not manage ECS clusters.
+2. Flotilla uses AWS's Elastic Continer Service (ECS) as the execution backend.
+However, Flotilla does not manage ECS clusters.
 There must be at least one cluster defined in AWS's ECS service available to you and it must have at least one task node.
 Most typically this is the `default` cluster and examples will assume this going forward.

 ### Starting the service locally

-You can run the service locally using the [docker-compose](https://docs.docker.com/compose/) tool.
+You can run the service locally (which will still leverage AWS resources) using the [docker-compose](https://docs.docker.com/compose/) tool.
 From inside the repo run:

 ```
 docker-compose up -d